zerbytes/nats-k8s-based-resolver/README.md

         readOnly: true
 ```

-(Currently these instructions are not tested and incomplete (additional volumes and volume mounts for secrets are missing), please open an issue if you have problems.)
+(Currently these instructions are not fully tested and might be incomplete, please open an issue if you encounter problems.)

 ## Contributing